hebench/frontend/docsrc/tests/logistic_regression.md

 See `hebench::APIBridge::CategoryParams::offline`.

 Value ranges for elements in `CategoryParams::offline::data_count`.
-Default value is used for elements that take any sample size, but sample size of `0` is specified by Test harness.
+Default value is used for elements that take any sample size, but sample size of `0` is specified by Test Harness.

 | Parameter | Lower bound | Upper bound | Default |
 |-|-|-|-|